Dacid99/Emailkasten/DEVELOPMENT.md

 If necessary you can install it via [the deadsnakes ppa](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).

-Make sure to also install the python-dev version.
+Make sure to also install the *python-dev* version!

 First install the packages required for the build environment, on debian based distros: